 Not so long ago, in a studio in Sydney, we shot the cover of my first ever non-fiction book.
 The experience was unexpectedly cathartic, and for the photographer, makeup artist and crew, a touch confronting, I was told.

 The Fictional Woman is part memoir, part social commentary and very in keeping with my non-fiction writing of recent years.
 It draws on my lived experiences to enter a broader debate about the experiences of women and girls today, in the culture I know best, backed up (as always) with data.
 I make no claim of universality, but the stories will be relevant to many, I believe.
 In truth this is a book I’ve been storing up for decades, so when it came time to think about the cover, I at first struggled to imagine how the pages inside could possibly be represented.
-It wasn’t until I had finished years of writing and researching the book and had completed the first draft that the idea came:
+It wasn’t until I had finished years of writing and researching the book and had completed the first draft that the idea came to me:

 My face.
 My fictions.

 I chose labels or ‘fictions’ I had worn for some time – some worn willingly, others unwillingly, some complimentary and some negative, some absolute nonsense, many contradictory, but each label packed with its own baggage.
+I chose 16 ‘fictions’ or labels and later narrowed it down to 13 that could fit.
+All of them are very personal to my lived experience, and you can see them on the finished cover.

 If I so much as smirked, my dimples ate letters or entire words.